NullPointer-hash/firebase-ionic-chat-app/README.md

 ```
 ionic serve
 ```
-navigate to http://localhost:8100 in your browser to find the login page, you can create a user by navigating to the
+navigate to http://localhost:8100 in your browser to find the login page, you can create a user by navigating to the register page